-The student is contacted by the faculty member, preferably by phone (or face-to-face residentially), consulting about circumstance(s) surrounding the situation.
+The student is contacted by the faculty member, preferably by phone (or face-to-face residentially), consulting about the circumstance(s) surrounding the situation.
 Notes on the interaction will be taken, and the faculty member may resolve teaching and learning matters at their discretion.
-If there is found to be violation of policy, the following may be applied (academic affairs keeps records on academic integrity policy violations).
+If there is found to be a violation of policy, the following may be applied (academic affairs keeps records on academic integrity policy violations):

-1. "F" for the assignment, 2.
-Or "F" for the course 3.
-Or, if a research paper demonstrates problems with citations, faculty member and student may agree to revise and to resubmit the paper with adjustments, discussing and agreeing on conditions.
+- 1. "F" for the assignment

+- 2. Or "F" for the course

+- 3. Or, if a research paper demonstrates problems with citations, then the faculty member and student may agree to revise and resubmit the paper with adjustments, discussion, and agreement on conditions.